Travel and Commuting

 In light of pandemic-related health risks and uncertainty around US border policy and international travel, RISD will extend the suspension of all RISD-sponsored international travel for the foreseeable future.
 RISD-sponsored domestic travel, such as for conferences or outside-research is strongly discouraged.

-Field trips and other course-related, out-of-state and international travel, including for independent and collaborative study projects (ISPs or CSPs), are suspended for the fall 2020.
+Field trips and other course-related, out-of-state and international travel, including for independent and collaborative study projects (ISPs or CSPs), are suspended through summer 2021.

 European Honors Program (EHP)